Azure-Samples/load-testing-restricted-public-access/README.md

 This repository includes several Azure Load Testing sample projects.
 Each project contains:

-- bash files and ARM templates to:
+- bash files, ARM templates or Bicep files or Terraform files to:
   - deploy/undeploy the infrastructure to test,
+  - create the application and deploy the services on the infrastructure to test (optional),
   - deploy/undeploy the load testing infrastructure
-  - open/close the access to Azure EventHubs from Azure Load Testing
+  - open/close the access to Azure Key Vault from Azure Load Testing
   - run the load test
 - an Azure DevOps pipeline and a Github Action to automate the load testing scenario.
 The pipelines (Azure DevOps pipelines and Github Actions) running load testing includes the following steps:
   - deploy the infrastructure to test
+  - create the application and deploy the services on the infrastructure to test (optional),
   - deploy the load testing infrastructure
   - update the infrastructure for the load test
   - run the load testing
   - update the infrastructure after the load test
   - publish the load testing results

 ## Repository folder structure